datastax/metric-collector-for-apache-cassandra/README.md

  If you have an existing prometheus setup you will need the dashboards and [relabel config](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config) from the included [prometheus.yaml](dashboards/prometheus/prometheus.yaml) file.

+## Kubernetes Support
+Check out the [dashboards/k8s-build](dashboards/k8s-build) directory for a guide on using this project along with Kubernetes.

 ## FAQ
   1. Where is the list of all Cassandra metrics?